JuanGaleano/isochrone_osm_map_in_R/README.md

 ![alt text](https://github.com/JuanGaleano/isochrone_osm_map_in_R/blob/main/9_isochrone_walking.png)

-**Step 7:** Before accesing OSM data, check if you have invalid geometries in your sf isochrone object.
+**Step 7:** Before accessing OSM data, check if you have invalid geometries in your sf isochrone object.
 And fix them if that's the case.

 **Step 8:** Get streets data from Open Street Maps for your area of referecence.
 And extract the data into a sf object.